+At the same time, this creates an uncomfortable feeling of misalignment between some of the things you do and how you would prefer to see yourself.
 You may have been taught certain values, like being a winner, not being a loser, remaining rational at all times, having more to be more.
 And you became these values.

 But then something has begun to shift and these values don't feel entirely OK any longer.
 This may make you feel confused, perhaps a bit guilty at times.
 You may even feel more grateful or indebted to others for their help in your achievements than stubbornly proud of being a self-made person.
-These are not easy times for you.

-However you are on a journey of consciousness development.
-Change starts with us noticing some discomfort about something, and we want to do something to feel better (or less bad).
-In this case, you seem to have taken several steps.
-Of course it can be overwhelming to think of the complex problems, but many times we underestimate the power of small changes.
+Well, this is a very important moment of awareness, because change starts with our noticing some discomfort about something, and we want to do something about it to feel better (or at least less bad).
+In this case, you seem to have achieved this very important step.
+Of course it can be overwhelming to think about the complex problems.
+But what if you start small?